falsandtru/typed-dom/README.md

 ### Micro DOM Components

-Use micro dom components to hide and manage the typed dom object.
+Use micro DOM components to hide and manage the typed DOM object.

 ```ts
 import TypedHTML from 'typed-dom';